-You’re an amazing Girl Scout Troop Leader.
+You’re an amazing Girl Scout Troop Leader or Juliette Caregiver.
 You’ve got this.
 We’re here to help!

-We’ve put together resources specific for leading a troop below.
+We’ve put together resources specific for leading a troop or supporting a Juliette below.
 For additional resources on the Girl Scout Leadership Experience, Programs, etc., please visit Volunteer Essentials.

 What makes a great meeting space?
 It depends on your troop, but here are a few considerations as you visit potential spaces: